dredwardhyde/multithreading-notes/README.md

           * Local copy state set to M
 </details>

-Well, as you can see, there are a log of things must take place to write single value to RAM, but do we really need it?
-What if cpu core wants to write value many times and only last one should be promoted to RAM?
+Well, as you can see, there are a lot of things must happen to write single value to RAM, but do we really need it?
+What if cpu core wants to update variable many times and only last value must be promoted to RAM?
 Store buffers were designed exactly for this situation.
-But
+But we have JLS, JMM and all other stuff that tells us about happens-before, volatile variables behavior.
+How can we be sure that all visibility rules are strictly followed under all circumstances?

+**Well, let's dig deep into the Hotspot sources to find out how it works!**